sammyd/iOS8-day-by-day-book/manuscript/18-split-view-controller.md

 The fundamental principle is sound - you can't use the same view controller hierarchy on all devices.
 However, there is no reason that this shouldn't be abstracted away from the developer into the framework itself.
-This is exactly what iOS8 does - with the introduction of adaptive view controller hierarchies.
+This is exactly what iOS 8 does - with the introduction of adaptive view controller hierarchies.

 In the master-detail scenario this means that a `UISplitViewController` can now be used on all devices.
-It retains the same appearance on an iPad as in iOS7, but on an iPhone it appears as a navigation controller.
+It retains the same appearance on an iPad as in iOS 7, but on an iPhone it appears as a navigation controller.

 In today's article you're going to learn more about what this means for your